kiranz/just-api/docs/docs/features.md

 ## Response Validation

-Just-API allows you to validate responses without writing any code, you can validate following in a response by specifying what to validate.
+Just-API allows you to validate response without writing any code, you can validate following in a response by specifying what to validate.

 * Status code
 * Headers
 * JSON schema
 * JSON body

-You can also have a custom validator function that will validate the response.
+You can also have a custom validator function that implements your custom validation logic.

 ### Status code validation

-You can provide `status_code` attribute in response and Just-API matches actual response's Status code against the specification.
+Provide `status_code` attribute in response and Just-API matches Response's Status code against the specification.
-Test will fail when actual response's Status code does not match with specified value.
+Test will fail when Actual response's status code does not match with specified value.

 A sample: